 The Main Reason to Become a Digital Nomad

 I kind of get the impression that most digital nomads don’t take the work side of things seriously.
 It’s just a way to be able to travel more to them.
 Which is fine, of course.
 But when you do care about the work – when the work is more important than the travel (which it is to me) – it just doesn’t make sense.

-Plus, when you live somewhere cheap (cough, Chiang Mai), you don’t need to make that much money.
+Plus, when you live somewhere cheap (like Chiang Mai), you don’t need to make that much money.
 You don’t need to do great work and rake in lots of cash.
 But that just sounds like a good way to get trapped in Chiang Mai to me.

 Here’s what I think: most people who live as digital nomads do so because it’s a cheap, effective way to travel a lot.
 I firmly believe that everyone, given enough money, would choose to have a base, filled with their own good shit, from which they could take off on adventures whenever they felt like it.